E-CAM/E-CAM-Library/Classical-MD-Modules/modules/Comparative-Metadynamics/readme.rst

 In this folder a single plumed data file needs to be created.
 An example file is provided which may also be used Then the file analyse.ipynb may be run.
 Again, this file will guide the user through the necessary steps

-A brief summary of what analyse.ipynb does is provided below
+A brief summary of what Analyse.ipynb does is provided below

 1. Reads in all the the data created by indicator_run.ipynb (the COLVAR files mainly)
 2. Creates histograms/probability densities from the restarted simulations